Information for Tier 4 students

 - Keep the University updated with any changes to your documents.
 For example:

-- you have extended your visa (not through the University)
+- you extend your visa (not through the University)

 - you change your immigration status.

-- Register for your course of study within the matriculation period at the beginning of each academic year.
+- Register for your programme of study within the matriculation period at the start of the academic year (or in January for certain programmes).

-- Attend lectures and tutorials and complete all compulsory elements of your course on time.
+- Attend lectures, seminars, laboratory sessions and tutorials and complete all compulsory elements of your course on time.
+The University Academic Alert policy is used to monitor student attendance and engagement.

-- Self-certificate for any absences (online via the student portal, MySaint) and keep your School or Department up to date on any issues that impact on your studies.
+- Self-certificate for any absences (online via the student portal, MySaint) and keep your School or Department up to date with any issues that impact on your studies.

-- Follow University procedures if you are planning to take a leave of absence or are intending to withdraw from your studies.
+- Follow University procedures if you are planning to take a leave of absence, changing your programme of studies, applying for a change in location of studies or are intending to withdraw from your studies.

-- Leave the UK within 60 days if you take a leave of absence or withdraw from study.
+- Leave the UK within 60 days of reporting to the UKVI if you take a leave of absence or withdraw from your studies.

 The University's responsibilities